CDTDigital/cal-notify/README.md

 We deployed the prototype on Amazon Web Services (AWS)

 ## Develop automated unit tests for their code
 We developed and executed automated unit and integration tests for code using xUnit library.
-Test results [can be viewed here](https://github.com/SymSoftSolutions/cal-notify/tree/master/back-end/src/Tests)
+Test scripts [can be viewed here](https://github.com/SymSoftSolutions/cal-notify/tree/master/back-end/src/Tests)